The Candy Snatchers

 The Candy Snatchers is a 1973 American exploitation crime film directed by Guerdon Trueblood.
 The film was unofficially inspired by the kidnapping of Barbara Jane Mackle.
 It stars Susan Sennett as a teenager who is kidnapped and held for ransom by three amateur criminals.
-The picture gained cult film status and received a DVD release in 2005 through Subversive Cinema.
+The picture gained cult film status which received a DVD release in 2005 through Subversive Cinema and a Blu-ray release by Vinegar Syndrome in 2020.

 Plot

-Candy (Susan Sennett) is a 16-year-old girl who gets kidnapped on her way home from her Catholic school.
-The three kidnappers include Eddy (Vince Martorano), his partner Jessie (Tiffany Bolling) and Jessie's brother Alan (Brad David).
+Candy is a 16-year-old girl who gets kidnapped on her way home from her Catholic school.
+The three kidnappers include Eddy, his partner Jessie and Jessie's brother Alan.
 After taking her in their van and tying her up, they bury her alive in a Southern California field.
 They give her a pipe for air, expecting they will soon gain a ransom from her father.
-Unbeknownst to them, Sean Newton (Christopher Trueblood) - an autistic young boy living nearby - witnesses their crime.
-He returns home and tries to tell his intolerant parents - Dudley (Jerry Butts) and Audrey (Bonnie Boland) - about what he saw.
+Unbeknownst to them, Sean Newton - an autistic young boy living nearby - witnesses their crime.
+He returns home and tries to tell his intolerant parents - Dudley and Audrey - about what he saw.

-The kidnappers contact Candy's father, Avery Phillips (Ben Piazza), demanding that he pay her ransom with all the diamonds in his jewelry store.
-However, Avery stays put and doesn't report the abduction to anyone, including Candy's mother Katherine (Dolores Dorn).
+The kidnappers contact Candy's father, Avery Phillips, demanding that he pay her ransom with all the diamonds in his jewelry store.
+However, Avery stays put and doesn't report the abduction to anyone, including Candy's mother Katherine.

 The kidnappers dig Candy up and bring her to their hideout.
 Jessie and Alan intend to remove Candy's ear to present to Avery as leverage, but Eddy prevents this.
-Jessie and Alan visit the morgue, where they bribe the coroner Charlie (Bill Woodard) to remove an ear from a cadaver.
+Jessie and Alan visit the morgue, where they bribe the coroner Charlie to remove an ear from a cadaver.
 Meanwhile, Eddy and Candy bond, with the former promising the latter that he will not let anyone do harm to her.
 After Jessie and Alan return to the hideout, Eddy rapes Jessie, who shows signs of mental illness.